Latest information about domestic violence and abuse support.

-Cut It Out is our domestic violence initiative which offers FREE training to hair and beauty professionals.
+Cut It Out is our domestic abuse initiative which offers free training to hair and beauty professionals.

 It's just one of the ways we're aiming to break down the silence and taboo surrounding the issue which some victims experience.

-- How you can recognise the signs of domestic abuse in clients.
+- How you can recognise the signs of domestic abuse in your clients.

-- Information on services you can signpost clients to who are victims of domestic violence.
+- Which services you can signpost clients to who are victims of domestic abuse.

-How can I arrange FREE domestic violence training?
+How can I arrange free domestic abuse training?

-Please email us to arrange your FREE domestic violence training or to find out more.
+Please email us to arrange your free domestic abuse training or to find out more.

 In your email, please tell us:

 - The name and location of your salon.

 - The number of stylists you'd like to arrange training for.